GENERAL INFORMATION: 503-823-4000

 3. be deemed a potential hazard under Section 24.70.030.
 The permittee with the approval of the Director may also choose to have the grading performed as “engineered grading.”
 Otherwise, the grading shall be designated as “regular grading.”

 C. Engineered grading requirements.
 For engineered grading, it shall be the responsibility of the civil engineer who prepares the approved grading plan to incorporate all recommendations from the soil engineering and engineering geology reports into the grading plan.
-He shall also be responsible for the professional inspection and approval of the grading within his area of technical specialty.
+The civil engineer shall also be responsible for the professional inspection and approval of the grading within the civil engineer’s area of technical specialty.
 This responsibility shall include, but need not be limited to, inspection and approval as to the establishment of line, grade, and drainage of the development area.
 The civil engineer shall act as the coordinating agent in the event that need arises for liaison between the other professionals, the contractor, and the Director.
-The civil engineer shall also be responsible for the preparation of revised plans and the submission of as-graded grading plans upon completion of the work.
-The grading contractor shall submit in a form prescribed by the Director a statement of compliance to said as-graded plan.
+The civil engineer shall also be responsible for the preparation of revised plans and the submission of as‑graded grading plans upon completion of the work.
+The grading contractor shall submit in a form prescribed by the Director a statement of compliance to said as‑graded plan.

 Soil engineering and engineering geology reports shall be required as specified in Section 24.70.050.
 During grading all necessary reports, compaction data, and soil engineering and engineering geology recommendations shall be submitted to the civil engineer and the Director by the soil engineer and the engineering geologist.
 The soil engineer’s area of responsibility shall include, but need not be limited to, the professional inspection and approval concerning the preparation of ground to receive fills, testing for required compaction, stability of all finish slopes, and the design of buttress fills, where required, incorporating data supplied by the engineering geologist.